Displaying All Posts by Georgiana Cohen

 When building out your website or blog, one of the most important—and frustrating—tasks at hand is creating your bio page.
 We can write for days about our topic of expertise, but when it comes to writing about ourselves, it’s tempting to cower under the desk and hope the need will pass.

 Your bio page, however, is arguably the most important page of your site.
 It’s where you define and contextualize yourself to an audience of strangers in a concise and accessible format—it’s your landing page, and it’s where a big chunk of your traffic will end up.
 Understandably, the fear of not getting it right can be paralyzing.
 But rather than being daunted by the blank page with no idea how to proceed, here are some questions and tips to help structure the creation of your bio page.
-Read More
+Click Here to Read Article …

 Popular search terms for this article:

-creating a bio, how to create a bio, bio page, create a bio, creating a biography, how to make a bio, bio pages, how to create a bio page, how to create a biography, create bio
+creating a bio, how to create a bio, bio page, create a bio, creating a biography, creating a bio of yourself, how to make a bio, how to create a biography, bio pages, how to create a bio of yourself